Trump administration HHS gender dysphoria report: Report

 The report is limited to children, and does not address treatment for adults.
 HHS said its report is not clinical guidance and does not make any policy recommendations.
 In a press release, the HHS highlighted that the report's authors would be confidential.

 The report is around 400 pages and outlined 17 systematic reviews which studied the outcomes of gender-affirming care in minors, but also excluded "thousands of others for not meeting study criteria – including some excluded for publication bias."

 The report claims that gender-affirming care is experimental without evidence of benefits, and that treatments such as puberty blockers and gender-affirming hormone therapy are unethical interventions pushed by activists.
-It supports "gender exploratory therapy", generally considered a form of conversion therapy, as the only "safe" treatment for gender dysphoria and argues it is not the same as conversion therapy.
-The report states that medical groups support medical treatment over psychological treatment due to a "mischaracterization of such approaches as 'conversion therapy, and states that "Psychotherapy is a noninvasive alternative to endocrine and surgical interventions for the treatment of pediatric gender dysphoria."
-Additionally, it promotes misinformation about rapid-onset gender dysphoria, a discredited hypothesis that being transgender is caused by a social contagion.
-The report also says autism is a possible "cause" of transgender identity, citing sources such as gender exploratory therapist Kenneth Zucker.
+It supports gender exploratory therapy, generally considered a form of conversion therapy, as the only safe treatment for gender dysphoria and argues it is not the same as conversion therapy.
+The report states that medical groups support medical treatment over psychological treatment due to a "mischaracterization of such approaches as 'conversion therapy, and states that "[p]sychotherapy is a noninvasive alternative to endocrine and surgical interventions for the treatment of pediatric gender dysphoria."
+Additionally, it promotes misinformation about rapid-onset gender dysphoria, a scientifically unsupported hypothesis that transgender identity can be caused by a social contagion.
+The report also lists autism as a possible cause of transgender identity, citing sources such as gender exploratory therapist Kenneth Zucker.

 The report references controversial sources, including the UK's Cass Review, which it cites 149 times, as well as publications by Society for Evidence-Based Gender Medicine (SEGM), journalist Jesse Singal, and SEGM member Lisa Marchiano.
 Them writer Samantha Riedel described the report as citing "debunked and discredited anti-transgender sources".
 It also deadnames and misgenders transgender historical figures such as Lili Elbe and Christine Jorgensen.

-During a press conference at the White House following the report's release, Stephen Miller, the White House Deputy Chief of Staff, called gender-affirming care "barbaric", further stating "They violate all sound medical ethics.
+During a press conference at the White House following the report's release, Stephen Miller, the White House Deputy Chief of Staff, called gender-affirming care "barbaric", further stating that "[t]hey violate all sound medical ethics.
 They are completely unwarranted.
 They harm children for life irreversibly.
 It is child torture.
 It is child abuse.
 It is medical malpractice."